 What topping do you put on your breadsticks?

 Really, anything goes.
 I like a buttery, herby topping, but you can really put whatever you want.
-I wouldn’t recommend leaving them plain, because it really imparts so much flavor to brush on additional flavoring.
+For best results, I wouldn’t recommend leaving them plain, because it really imparts so much flavor to brush on additional flavoring.
 Even a simple olive oil and salt would be fabulous.
 I did melted vegan butter and an Italian seasoning herb blend, but you can use whatever herbs you prefer.
 I don’t know what brand of Italian seasoning herb blend I use, as it was just one that came in my spice rack I bought long ago.
+If you need to make a homemade Italian Seasoning you can find one from The Endless Meal.

 Do you have more Italian dinners that would pair well with these breadsticks?

 I absolutely love Italian food, and just because you can’t have wheat, dairy or eggs doesn’t mean you have to go without comforting pasta dishes.
-Here are some of our favorites that would be oh-so dippable for these breadsticks:
+Here are some great recipes that would pair so nicely with these breadsticks that make the perfect side dish:

 - 30 Minute Gluten Free Sausage and Peppers